 Individuals who wish to appeal a decision must submit their request for review in writing to the Dean of Students/Vice President of Student Affairs (DoS/VPSA) within five business days after receiving written notification of the decision.
-In cases where the DoS/VPSA was the hearing officer appeals should be submitted to the Director of Student Conduct (or designee).
+In cases where the DoS/VPSA was the hearing officer appeals should be emailed to studentaffairs@skidmore.edu.